guybedford/chomp/docs/cli.md

 ## Port

 When using [`chomp --serve`](#serve) to run a local static server, customizes the static server port.
 Defaults to `8080`.

+## Rerun

+Useful to rerun specific tasks without caching without invalidating the whole tree.

+To invalidate the full task graph use [`chomp --force`](#force).

 ## Serve